bhaskar-pi/videos-processing-with-aws/Readme.md

 ```

 ### Configure Environment Variables
-- Create a `.env` file in the backend directory and configure your environment variables
+- Create a `.env` file in the backend directory in each micro service and update values accordingly'
-PORT=5001
-MONGO_URI= 'your db url'

 # Start the frontend development server
 cd app